-To avoid bodily injury or death from unexpected startup of machine, always stop engine and remove key before adjusting machine.
+To avoid bodily injury or death from unexpected startup of machine, always stop the engine and remove the key before making adjustments to the machine.

 - 1. Shut down the engine, and remove the key from the ignition. - 2.
-Measure clearances at locations (A) between reels and both endsheets.
+Measure clearance (A) at locations (B) between reel tine tube and endsheet at both ends of header.
 The clearances should be the same if the reels are centered.
-If the reels are not centered, proceed to Step 3, page 58.
+If the reels are not centered, proceed to Step 3, page 62.